Master's degree (2 years)

 • Program structure

 The study comprises a total of 120 credits.
 In the first autumn, you have a compulsory course that starts in August and continues in the autumn parallel.
 In January, you continue with the compulsory course SDG300.
-You can then choose optional courses in the first spring.
-In the second autumn there will be 5 stp. with one compulsory courses and the rest with optional courses.
+You can then choose optional courses in the first spring and the second autumn.
 In the spring of the second year, everyone is encouraged to write 30 credits master's thesis in collaboration with another student on the master's programme.

 Social relevance